ktarpey/watchlist-client-js/docs/content/concepts/security.md

 **Test Environment:**

 Since the _test_ environment is intended for testing and evaluation purposes only, the secret is intentionally publicized (see below).
 Data saved in the _test_ environment can be viewed and manipulated by anyone.
-Use caution with any sensitive data.
+Do not store sensitive data in the _test_ environment.

 * Hostname:```watchlist-test.aws.barchart.com```
 * Port: ```443```